Fibroids and Infertility

 Yes.
 It’s called Uterine Fibroid Embolization.
 Embolization shrinks fibroids instead of cutting them out.
 It is a minimally invasive, non-surgical procedure.
 It works by blocking the blood supply to each fibroid, ending its ability to thrive and grow.
 Embolization doesn’t involve cutting or cause any scarring.
 And embolization is extremely precise.
 It addresses only fibroids, leaving all other tissue healthy and whole.
 As the fibroids shrink, so do the fertility problems they create.

-Uterine Fibroid Embolization isn’t just a proven, non-surgical solution to fibroids.
-It’s an excellent option for women who want to have children.
+Uterine Fibroid Embolization isn’t just a proven, non-surgical solution to fibroid infertility.

-- Embolization affects only fibroids.
+- UFE affects only fibroids.
 The uterus and reproductive organs are left whole, uncut and without scars.

-- Embolization doesn’t weaken the uterus or uterine lining the way surgery often can.
+- Fibroid embolization doesn’t weaken the uterus or uterine lining the way surgery often can.

 - Embolization isn’t surgery.
 The discomfort, risks and recovery time are significantly less than with a myomectomy.